 A fleet maintenance program has to prioritize safety.
 Safe programs incorporate the use of personal protective equipment (PPE), technician and manager training, as well as management teams to monitor safety protocols.
 Priority and consistency are key to running a safe fleet maintenance program.

 2. Top-Tier Technicians

-At the core of every effective fleet maintenance program is a team of top-tier technicians.
+All effective fleet maintenance programs work with top-tier technicians.
 Automotive technology continuously evolves.
 A generational shift is pushing younger men and women away from traditional skilled trade professionals.
 And there is a growing need for specialized certifications.

 Because of these challenges, embracing online tools and utilizing a focused hiring team can help recruit top talent.
 Not only to hire new technicians but to keep monitoring employee job satisfaction in order to retain the best and brightest technicians.